shxie2020/Awesome-UGVFM/README.md

 ---

 ## 🔥 News
-`[2024-12-02]` We start this repo, and full versions of our survey and repo are coming soon.
+`[2024-12-02]` We start this repo, and a full version of our survey and repo is coming soon.
 `[2024-10-29]` We have released the survey v1: [Towards Unifying Understanding and Generation in the Era of Vision Foundation Models: A Survey from the Autoregression Perspective](https://arxiv.org/abs/2410.22217).

 ---